Table of Contents

 The first thing to know is that when visiting Rome, bringing a lot of money with you is a very bad idea.

 - By buying euros in advance, you will get ripped off on the exchange rate in your home country.

 - By buying a lot of euros in advance, you will get ripped off exponentially.

 - By carrying a lot of cash when in Italy, you will make yourself incredibly vulnerable to theft, either from your person, or from your accommodation.

-On the other hand Italy is a modern country with a modern banking system, and there are internationally connected ATMs on almost every street corner (tip: ATMs are popularly called “Bancomat”).
-Use them and you’ll enjoy a better exchange rate.
+- Throughout Rome there are internationally connected ATMs on almost every street corner (tip: ATMs are popularly called Bancomat).
+Use them and you’ll enjoy the exchange rate of your own bank, which will work in your favor.